 %SECOND accepts a date/time argument and returns the seconds part of the value.
-The date/time argument can be a time or timestamp field, a time duration or timestamp duration (either field or literal), or a numeric field or literal.
-The returned value is of type BIN4.
+The date/time argument can be a date, time or timestamp field, a time duration or timestamp duration (either field or literal), or a numeric field or literal.
+The returned value is of type \BIN4.

-A numeric field argument must be defined as packed decimal (DEC) with 6 digits and 0 precision for time duration or packed decimal (DEC) with 20 digits and 6 precision for timestamp duration.
+A numeric field argument must be defined as packed decimal (\DEC) with 6 digits and 0 precision for time duration or packed decimal (\DEC) with (14+n) digits and n precision where n is the maximum precision for timestamp duration.
 A numeric constant argument must have 6 digits followed by a decimal point, or 14 digits followed by a decimal point and 6 digits.